 The objective of this course is to equip you with the fundamental tools of control theory required for the design and implementation of these control systems.
 These tools are broadly applicable to other disciplines and are not just limited to the examples discussed above.
-For example, control theory finds application in the control of complex financial systems, the teleoperated control of unmanned aerial and underwater vehicles, and also in the control of disease spread in a population (i.e. limiting the spread of COVID-19 via rigorous testing and social distancing policies).
-In this course, we are only going to touch the surface of this vast field, but it is our hope that you take away valuable skills which may be generally applied to a multitude of practical engineering problems.
+For example, control theory is utilised in financial systems, unmanned aerial and underwater vehicles, and also in the control of disease spread in a population.
+In this course, we are only going to touch the surface of this vast field, but we hope that you take away valuable transferable skills which could be applied to a multitude of practical engineering problems.

 To support your learning, the laboratory component of this course has been carefully designed to help you develop the ability to design real control systems from scratch.
-It is our hope that through the complementary activities of lectures, tutorials, and the laboratories that you will learn how to analyse and implement effective control strategies for real systems which work even in the presence of input constraints and external disturbances.
+It is our hope that through the complementary activities within lectures, tutorials and the laboratories, you learn how to analyse and implement effective control strategies for real-world systems considering practical challenges, such as hardware limitations and external disturbances.

 This course is challenging, but we will cater the learning and teaching process to your needs in a way that encourages active learning and participation through proven learner-centred approaches.
-As such, we will be holding several in-class and out-of-class learning activities to keep you engaged with the material, to be motivated to learn more, and to develop critical thinking skills which may be broadly applied to real engineering problems.
+As such, we will be holding several in-class and out-of-class learning activities to keep you engaged with the material, to be motivated to learn more, to develop critical thinking skills which is broadly applied to real engineering problems, and become lifelong learners.
 As mentioned previously, the laboratory exercises and experiments are going to be a crucial part of this course as they will provide you with the necessary hands-on experience to develop these skills.